Marvel999/FamousComposeBook/README.md

-# Android_App_UI_Templates👕
+# Android_App_UI_Templates👕 Or 🌱
 <img src="https://github.com/Marvel999/Hacktoberfest_Android_Compose_Template/blob/master/ReadmeFileImages/HackFest22.jpg?raw=true" alt="Hacktoberfest 2021">
 This repository will help you and other upcoming developer during Android app devlpement.
+Aim of this repo. is to learn jetpack compose.
+Create Hub of many Populer App(Like: LinkedIn, Instagram, Whatapp) Templates in compose.
+So Whenver any dev. need to learn any thing in android he does's waste too much time for thinking about UI.
 If you want to contribute in this repository "Most Welcome".
-If you are contributing in october then you will get swag(hacktoberfest2021).👕👕👕
+If you are contributing in october then you will get swag(hacktoberfest2022).👕👕🌱

 ## EVENT DETAILS: